U.S. Route 20 in Illinois: Elgin to Indiana

-US 20 continues through Stone Park and Melrose Park before turning south and joining U.S. Routes 12/45 on Mannheim Road.
-In La Grange, the combined U.S. 12, 20, and 45 traveling on La Grange Road intersect with Ogden Avenue, which carries U.S. 34, one of the few places where four US numbered highways intersect.
-La Grange Road continues south until U.S. 20 turns onto 95th Street eastbound with U.S. 12.
-This combination later joins with U.S. Route 41, where the three routes follow Ewing Avenue and Indianapolis Boulevard, which are the last portions of US 20 prior to its crossing the state line into Indiana.
+US 20 continues through Stone Park and Melrose Park before turning south and joining US 12/US 45 on Mannheim Road.
+In La Grange, the combined US 12, US 20, and US 45 traveling on La Grange Road intersect with Ogden Avenue, which carries US 34, one of the few places where four U.S. Numbered Highways intersect.
+La Grange Road continues south until US 20 turns onto 95th Street eastbound with US 12.
+This combination later joins with US 41, where the three routes follow Ewing Avenue and Indianapolis Boulevard, which are the last portions of US 20 prior to its crossing the state line into Indiana.

 History

 The routing of US 20 has not changed since 1938.
 Prior to 1938, US 20 continued east on Lake Street east of Mannheim Road (US 12/US 45).
 It ran through downtown Chicago and exited Chicago south on what is now Torrence Avenue.
 In 1955, the Illinois General Assembly designated the entire length of US 20 in Illinois the "U.S. Grant Memorial Highway".
 New signs were produced in late 2007 to reflect this designation along its entire length.